-    Because of that genuine care for her well-being, Ashlyn committed to Lipscomb, where she works on the tour team for Admissions and is a member of Phi Sigma social club and the Lipscomb Student Nurses Association.
+Because of that genuine care for her well-being, Ashlyn committed to Lipscomb, where she works on the Quest Team, is a member of Phi Sigma social club and service coordinator for the Lipscomb Student Nurses Association.

 “This is just so incredibly intentional,” she says of the guidance she received from the Lipscomb community.
 “I think their actions have changed the whole trajectory of my life.
 I just never saw it coming.”

 "It Felt Like Lipscomb Wanted the Best for Me"